Mary Payne explains about The Knack, The Knack's Knees and how she became an Honorary Member of the group

 the boys' return to London from a six-month residency at the famous

 Star Club in Hamburg.
-Presumably the name came from Dick
+They were inspired by Dick

-How to Get It.
+How to Get It. (left) The band as The Londoners.
+Photo from Paul Gurvitz's personal website.
 In January 2002, the two missing pieces of the Knack jigsaw puzzle were finally unearthed.
 First, the Radio London Webmasters received the following knee-mail:

 Coincidentally, Topper's message arrived just after the second piece